Help Your Local Pollinators

 One of the best things you can do for pollinator habitat is leave some of your yard undisturbed.
 Longer grass, fallen branches, and good safe soils all provide pollinators with shelter.
 If leaving your yard undisturbed isn’t an option for you, there are still other ways to help support pollinator habitat.
 You can help by creating or purchasing bee boxes.

 Most insecticides (and a handful of fungicides and herbicides) kill bees directly.
 Many have sublethal effects that reduce the number of offspring a female bee can produce.
 And the interactions between different types of pesticides is not well understood.

 When you must use pesticides, apply so that they have minimal impact on nearby plants and maintain buffer zones between sprayed areas and nearby natural habitat.
 Do not apply pesticides when plants are in bloom.
 Apply during the night or when temperatures are cool and pollinators are less active.

 Participate in Citizen Science

 There is little data available on pollinator populations in Rhode Island.
 You can help by joining the Audubon Society of Rhode Island’s Annual Butterfly Count.
-The Count will take place on June 24 and July 22nd, 2017.
-Join today!
+Check back in the spring for the 2018 Butterfly Count dates!

 Become a Beekeeper